Sunday, December 31, 2006

 "After the Taliban, we started to make Christmas trees because lots of foreigners are around, and they are asking for them," said Eidy Mohammad as he decorated a tree at his shop, the Morsal Flower Store.
 "Business is growing — we had only the wedding season before, but now we have Christmas as well."

 Unlike many non-Christian countries in Asia, Afghanistan does not recognize or celebrate Christmas.
-But thousands of foreigners who live in Kabul working with the
+But thousands of foreigners who live in Kabul working with the United Nations, non-governmental organizations or international military forces, celebrate the holiday quietly in restaurants and behind military barracks.

 Many shop at Flower Street for their holiday trees.